Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 1 teaspoon of pure vanilla extract

-• 1 cup of water
+• 1 cup of water, room temperature

-For The Peanut Butter Icing
+For The Peanut Butter Frosting:

 Substitutions And Additions

 ICING: You could skip the peanut butter icing and use your favorite frosting instead, such as chocolate frosting or vanilla frosting.
-Or you could leave off the icing altogether and dust the cake with powdered sugar.

 SPRINKLES: For an extra crazy cake, add colorful sprinkles to the top.